 Actions Taken

 ICANN retained Westlake Governance to develop a DNS Risk Management Framework.
 A draft framework was presented in Beijing and was published for comment for Durban.

+Staff is currently working on implementation and will be incorporating the work of the DSSA Working Group into its efforts.

 Implementability